 That is the often hailed “Fearless” approach to concurrency.
 But, as I have written before, that gets you only half of the way.
 You, the programmer, still need to ensure that the concurrent business logic of your code is correct.

-Data races are only half of the story, while the other consists essentially of structuring concurrent logic around the ability to have one thread of execution “wait for something”, while having another thread of execution “signal for something”.
+Data races are only half of the story.
+The other consists essentially of structuring concurrent logic around the ability to have one thread of execution “wait for something”, while having another thread of execution “signal for something”.

-In this article we’ll gradually build up a system, through five distinct stages, exploring common sources of non-determinism and methods to ensure robustness to those.
+In this article we’ll gradually build up a system through five distinct stages — exploring common sources of non-determinism and methods to ensure robustness to those along the way.

-We’ll cover both using channels, to achieve a kind of “coarse grained” parallelism, mostly matching the concept of task parallelism, as well as the use of condvar and locks around shared data, giving us were appropriate a more “fine-grained” type of parallelism, corresponding mostly to data parallelism.
+We’ll cover using channels — to achieve a kind of “coarse grained” parallelism, mostly matching the concept of task parallelism.
+And also the use of condvar and locks around shared data — tools giving us were appropriate a more “fine-grained” type of parallelism, corresponding to data parallelism.

-We’ll end-up with a model system consisting of one “main component”, sending work to, and awaiting result from, a parallel “work component”, which itself will fork-off work to a thread-pool, and make a cache available to workers on the pool to avoid having them perform the same work multiple times.
+We’ll end-up with a model system consisting of one “main component” sending work to — and awaiting results from — a parallel “worker component”.
+The worker will fork-off work to a thread-pool, and make a cache available to the pool — to avoid having them perform the same work multiple times.

 Full code examples can be found at https://github.com/gterzian/rust_five_easy_pieces.